GaikaGroup/CI/readme.md

    - Transcribed text is sent to the AI model
    - AI generates a response
    - Response is displayed in the chat interface
+   - Response text is analyzed for emotional content
+   - Cat avatar's emotion is updated based on the analysis

 4. **Synthesis Pipeline**:
    - AI response is sent to the `/api/synthesize` endpoint
    - The endpoint forwards the request to OpenAI's TTS API
    - Synthesized speech is returned and played to the user
+   - Audio amplitude is analyzed in real-time
+   - Cat avatar's mouth animations are synchronized with the audio

 ### Text Chat Pipeline

 ```
 User Input → Chat API → AI Response → Display
 ```